konstantink83/kmp-codelabs/giphy-app-2-en.md

     </androidx.constraintlayout.widget.ConstraintLayout>
 </layout>
 ```
-And run `Gradle Sync` after this – `TileGif` class will be generated automatically and we will use it in `GifListUnitsFactory` class.
+And run `Gradle Sync` after this – the `TileGif` class will be generated automatically, and we will use it in the `GifListUnitsFactory` class.
 ```kotlin
 class GifListUnitsFactory : SharedFactory.GifsUnitsFactory {
     override fun createGifTile(id: Long, gifUrl: String): UnitItem {